5 things to know before buying your child a cell phone

 Story highlights

-- Before buying a child a phone, a parent should determine if they are ready for one
+- Before buying a child a phone, a parent should determine whether they are ready for one

 - Parental control apps and family contracts are also recommended, tech experts say